huyanning/Hyperspectral-Anomaly-Detection/README.md

 - Python3 enviroment with Numpy and Scipy.
 - Available in both Windows and Linux.
 Please note that, the way importing dataset is different in different environment!
-- The code has been teseted in Windows 10 Intel(R) Core(TM) i7-7700 CPU
+- The code has been tested in Windows 10 Intel(R) Core(TM) i7-7700 CPU

 ### Example Dataset
 The dataset was provided by the author of *"Anomaly detection in hyperspectral images based on low-rank and sparse representation"*.
 It was collected by the Airborne Visible/Infrared Imaging Spectrometer over San Diego, CA, USA (AVIRIS).
 The spatial resolution is 3.5m per pixel.
 It has 224 spectral bands in the wavelengths ranging from 370 to 2510 nm.